Deputy dragged by vehicle during chase in Anderson Co., 3 in custody

-According to a sheriff’s office news release, deputies tried to stop the vehicle around Michelin Boulevard and the driver failed to stop.
+According to a sheriff’s office news release, deputies tried to stop the vehicle around Michelin Boulevard but the driver did not to stop.

-A chase occurred and deputies were able to use a tire deflation device to end the chase.
+A chase occurred and deputies were able to use stop sticks to end the chase.

 According to the release, the driver, while still trying to leave the scene with two flattened tires, hit a sheriff’s office patrol vehicle and one of the deputies was dragged a short distance.